+These were some examples of food to support immunity in kids.
 While a healthy, varied diet containing a range of these foods should give your toddler’s immune system what it needs, it can be difficult to make sure your toddler is getting enough, especially if they’re going through a fussy phase.

 If you’ve got any questions, the chances are that our nutrition experts have been there themselves – give them a call on 800 64586262 (UAE), 800 897 1901 (KSA), 0097144209489 (Other countries) or via WhatsApp: +971557859608 between the hours of 9am and 6pm Saturday to Thursday.

 Get week-by-week updates on your baby’s development and your pregnancy.
 Receive expert advice, postal packs for your stage and much more